But what is the biggest culprit contributing to small business failure? Not surprisingly, it’s a lack of revenue.

-From a search engine perspective, blog articles help you rank for the keywords associated with the questions your buyers have.
+From a search engine perspective, blog content helps your website show up when people search online for products and services like yours.
 As a bonus, every time you create a blog article, it creates a new page on your website, and Google and other search engines value websites that are fresh and growing.

 What questions should you be answering?

 When Marcus Sheridan saved his pool company from bankruptcy with content, he realized five specific topics consistently drove these results.

 These topics, which we call The Big 5, should be addressed first:

 Cost and pricing: All the factors that drive your product and service costs up and down.

 Comparisons: Information about your products and services in comparison to similar ones that your prospects need to know to make their buying decision.